farisachugthai/dynamic_ipython/docs/_sources/lexer.rst.txt

 `ipython3`.
 Although the names can be confusing (as mentioned above), their continued use is, in part, to maintain backwards compatibility and to aid typical usage.
-If a project needs to make Pygments aware of more than just the IPyLexer class, then one should not make the IPyLexer class available under the name `ipython` and use `ipy` or some other non-conflicting value.
+If a project needs to make Pygments aware of more than just the :class:`IPyLexer` class, then one should not make the :class:`IPyLexer` class available under the name `ipython` and use `ipy` or some other non-conflicting value.

 Code blocks such as: